HotpotDesign/Unity-Game-Assets/README.md

 This guide was originally posted on [Hotpot.ai](https://hotpot.ai?s=unity_game_assets), and is cross-referenced here for developer convenience.

 ## Overview
 This list highlights free game assets for making Unity, 2D, or 3D games.

+## List Suggestions
-To contribute to this list, please make a pull request.
+To add to or remove items from this list, please make a pull request.

 ## General Assets